 In November 2022, Cabinet approved the release of a public discussion document on a review of fees.
-The document proposes options on fees for delivering regulatory services (licences, approvals, certifications and permits), and seeks the view of the public on the level of contribution licence holders and users should make towards the cost of delivering these services.
+The document proposes options on fees for delivering regulatory services (licences, endorsements, approvals, certifications and permits), and seeks the view of the public and those directly affected on the level of contribution licence holders and users should make towards the cost of delivering these services.

-The discussion document was released on 8 December 2022 and submissions close on 16 February 2023.
-This consultation has resulted in significant interest from the firearm community.
-As of 25 January, nearly 4,000 submissions had been received so far.
-We will provide you with further information about key themes from the consultation in March.
+The discussion document was released on 8 December 2022 and submissions closed on 2 March 2023 with 6,003 submissions received.
+We will provide you with further information about key themes from the consultation in together with Police's recommendations for fee settings in April.